sendgrid/smtpapi-nodejs/README.md

 # Announcements

-All updates to this module is documented in our [CHANGELOG](https://github.com/sendgrid/smtpapi-nodejs/blob/master/CHANGELOG.md).
+All updates to this module are documented in our [CHANGELOG](https://github.com/sendgrid/smtpapi-nodejs/blob/master/CHANGELOG.md).

 # Installation